 Vidjay Beerepoot has a gift for seeing the world through someone else’s eyes, and that power—to relate and empathize—makes film and TV scoring the perfect fit.
-His music has traveled on animated adventures in the Amazon (Ainbo), investigated Dutch politics (Brussels), accompanied Anthony Hopkins as a widower in mourning (Now is Everything), and explored The Power of the Heart with Maya Angelou and Deepak Chopra in the 2014 documentary.
-His most recent works include the drama El Houb, a film about a gay Moroccan-Dutch man coming out to his family, the animated TV-series Superkitties on Disney Junior and the Disney Channel series Minnie’s Bow-Toons.
+His music has traveled on animated adventures in the Amazon (Ainbo), investigated Dutch politics (Brussel), accompanied Anthony Hopkins as a widower in mourning (Now is Everything), and explored The Power of the Heart with Maya Angelou and Deepak Chopra in the 2014 documentary.
+His most recent works include the drama El Houb, the animated TV-series Superkitties on Disney Junior, and the Disney Channel series Minnie’s Bow-Toons.

 Beerepoot has also scored more than 100 videogames—including Harry Potter and The Secret Life of Pets titles—shorts, commercials, and musical theater.
 He has contributed additional music for Pinar Toprak (The Angel) and worked with such Hollywood heavy hitters as Tom Holkenborg and John Powell.

 Becoming another person, or rather finding and expressing his humanity in another cultural context, was something he knew all about as a child born in India and adopted by Dutch parents.
 Growing up in the town of Hoorn north of Amsterdam, he loved listening to jazz and classical music as well as scores in the subtitled American films he watched in the ’80s and ’90s (which also taught him English)—but it wasn’t until he got involved in his local musical theater group as an actor that he started exploring composition.